tatsumoto-ren/bashcities/README.md

 It doesn't have to be equal to your site name.
 1) The profile file will be saved in `~/.config/neocities/`.
 Edit it and specify the directory of your site and the API key.
+`ignore_regex` is a regular expression that defines files to be ignored.
+They won't be uploaded to the remote.

 ## Running